developmentseed/moz-datapipeline/script-eaul/README.md

 The EAUL script is different from the others since it isn't part of the pipeline when it runs.
 Calculating the EAUL is very computationally expensive, so this was built as a docker container that can run in several machines at once allowing distributed computation.

+Information about the script that adds the results back into the road network can be found on the [merge-eaul README.md](../scripts/merge-eaul)

 ## Running locally
 The script can be ran locally without docker.
-In this case run the node scrip directly bypassing the `eaul.sh` Useful during development.
+In this case run the node script directly bypassing the `eaul.sh` Useful during development.
 ```
 node script-eaul/ .tmp/ -l log/eaul -w 21926,22672

+Usage: script-eaul [options] <source-dir>

+  Calculate the eaul for each improvement on the given ways

+  Options:

+    -V, --version      output the version number
+    -l <dir>           log directory.
+If not provided one will be created in the source dir
+    -o <dir>           Results directory.
+If not provided one will be created in the source dir
+    -w, --ways <ways>  Way ids comma separated (10,1,5,13).
+If none provided the whole list is used.
+    -h, --help         output usage information
 ```

 ## Running with docker